EliReid222/Home_Sales/README.md

 # Home_Sales
 Home Sales Analysis with SparkSQL

-Welcome to the Home Sales Analysis project, where we leverage the power of SparkSQL to gain valuable insights from home sales data.
+Welcome to the Home Sales Analysis project, where SparkSQL was used to gain valuable insights from home sales data.
 The analysis is encapsulated in the Home_sales_colab.ipynb file, meticulously crafted using Google Colab.

 Key Features